 The chiropractors at Southern Region Chiropractic Mittagong and Goulburn first focus on diagnosing the cause of a patient’s lower back pain in order to determine the best evidence-based treatment approach.
 This diagnosis is made after the chiropractor has taken a detailed history and performed a thorough examination.
 Common conditions that may cause lower back pain include facet joint sprain, non-specific mechanical back pain, intervertebral disc injury or protrusion, nerve impingement, lumbar spine instability, sacroiliac joint sprain, and muscle strains and injuries.
-In rare cases, lower back pain may be a sign of something more serious and our chiropractors are trained to identify warning signs that may indicate that you should be referred to another health professional or that your chiropractic treatment should be modified.
+In rare cases, lower back pain may be a sign of something more serious and our chiropractors are trained to identify warning signs that may indicate that patient should be referred to another health professional or that their chiropractic treatment should be modified.

 Once the cause of a patient’s symptoms has been diagnosed the chiropractors at Southern Region Chiropractic develop a management plan guided by a thorough understanding of the latest research.
 Treatment is aimed at reducing pain, restoring the movement in the lower back, and improving the function and strength of the lower back.
 Treatment often includes joint mobilisation or manipulation, soft tissue release techniques, dry needling, advice on pain relieving methods, ergonomic and activity modification advice, and the prescription of home exercises to improve movement and strengthen muscles.
 The use of these techniques varies depending on the patient’s age, health and their personal preferences.